 On May 1st, President Trump signed a state of the emergency order that declares foreign cybersecurity threats to the electrical system a national emergency.
 Shortly afterward on May 15th, a cyber attack was reported in the U.K. National Market.
 Cyber-attacks are increasing during this crisis at an alarming rate.
-Phishing emails are up as much as 667%during this pandemic, “Of the COVID-19 phishing attacks, 54% were classified as scams, 34% as brand impersonation attacks, 11% blackmail and 1% as business email compromise (BEC).”
+Phishing emails are up as much as 667% during this pandemic, “Of the COVID-19 phishing attacks, 54% were classified as scams, 34% as brand impersonation attacks, 11% blackmail and 1% as business email compromise (BEC).”
 Hackers love to take advantage of a good crisis because they can use the confusion it creates as a cover for attacks that they launch.
 The COVID-19 pandemic creates a perfect storm for small businesses because they are already hurting for sales during the economic downturn that has been created.
 A small business attacked by ransomware right now would be at the hacker’s mercy.
 SMB’s are doing everything they can to make sure their digital presence is still up, running, and ready for business.

+Companies do know what they are up against and do seem like they know it needs to be more of a priority.
 70% of Organizations plan to increase Cybersecurity spending following the COVID-19 pandemic.
 Most companies had to react incredibly quickly with how they responded to this brave new world.
 Some of these companies even had to do some drastic measures to figure out how they were going to keep the company running.
 From one aspect this is the reason why Security and Information technology teams should be separated.
 Now that things are returning back to normal, the holes that have been opened to allow for business to keep flowing need to be looked at for any vulnerabilities that might have cropped up with the mad scramble it took to get everyone working from home and being productive again.

 Let’s readdress the separation between IT and security.